-On 11 December 2020, our Company adopted the Share Award Scheme in which (i) an employees (whether full time or part time), executive or officer, (ii) a director (including any executive, non-executive and independent non-executive director), or (iii) any consultant or adviser (whether professional or otherwise being engaged whether on an employment or contractual or honorary basis or otherwise and whether paid or unpaid) of any member of our Group who, in the sole discretion of the Board, has contributed or may contribute to the growth and development of our Group (the "Eligible Participant"), will be entitled to participate.
+On 11 December 2020, our Company adopted the Share Award Scheme in which (i) an employee (whether full time or part time), executive or officer, (ii) a director (including any executive, non-executive and independent non-executive director), or (iii) any consultant or adviser (whether professional or otherwise being engaged whether on an employment or contractual or honorary basis or otherwise and whether paid or unpaid) of any member of our Group who, in the sole discretion of the Board, has contributed or may contribute to the growth and development of our Group (the "Eligible Participant"), will be entitled to participate.
+Pursuant to the Chapter 17 of the Listing Rules as amended on 1 January 2023, the Company may continue to make grants to directors and employees of the Group under the Share Award Scheme (i) to award existing shares, and (ii) to award new shares using general mandate until the second AGM after 1 January 2023, upon which the Company would be required to amend the terms of the Share Award Scheme to comply with the amended Chapter 17 and seek shareholders' approval for a new scheme mandate.

-1. Purposes and objectives
+1. Purposes and Participants